Broden94/byte-blast/README.md

 ### Configuring Player Settings in Unity

 * Open the Player Settings (Edit > Project Settings > Player)
-* Expand the section called 'Other Settings' and enter your bundle identifier (format should be 'com.company-name.game-name)
+* Expand the section called 'Other Settings' and enter your bundle identifier.
+Use title casing format for the naming convention (ie: com.BriannaRodenborn.ByteBlast).

 ### Linking Android SDK Tools